 The point of this is to get more people following and engaging with your practice.
 This is how you make lifetime patients.

-Use the New Features Available on Google My Business
+Use the New Features Available on Google Business Profile

-Google My Business is constantly updating to provide new features for the businesses, practices, and other establishments that use the platform.
+Google Business Profile is constantly updating to provide new features for the businesses, practices, and other establishments that use the platform.
 You should always be up-to-date with these new updates.

-Most recently, Google My Business has released support links and virtual appointment capabilities.
+Most recently, Google Business Profile has released support links and virtual appointment capabilities.
 Both are useful for your practice.